ivanlflj/AIND-Sudoku-master/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The naked twins is the strategy remove options from other cells in the unit, when there are two cells in the same unit with two equal digits as there only options.
+When it happens we can remove these two digits as options in the other cells of the unit.
+In this case when we remove the option from the other cells we are propagating the constrains.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: The diagonal sudoku we can use basically the same sudoku solver as before but including the diagonals in the units.
+This way when we run all the functions that check the units it will also verify the diagonals and propagate its constrains.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame